GTBitsOfGood/fair-districts-ga/README.md

     ```
 3. Run the command below to install PostgreSQL.
     ```
-    brew install postgresql
+    brew install mysql
     ```
-4. If postgres is installed correct, the following command below should work.
-Please contact Manu if it doesn't work.
+4. If mysql is installed correct, the following command below should work.
+Please contact your EM if it doesn't work.
     ```
-    psql --version
+    mysql --version
     ```
-5. By default a database called ```postgres``` will be created.
-Type the following command to start ```psql```.
+5. Type the following to run mysql with brew.
     ```
-    psql postgres
+    brew services start mysql
     ```
-6. Now, we will create a database called ```fair_districts```, so run the following
+6. Type the following to open mysql.
     ```
+    mysql
+    ```
+7. Now, we will create a database called ```fair_districts```, so run the following
+    ```
     CREATE DATABASE fair_districts;
     ```
-7. To ensure the database is created, type ```\l``` and see if it appears in your terminal as a database.
+8. To ensure the database is created, type ```\l``` and see if it appears in your terminal as a database.
 #### Windows
-1. Follow this installation tutorial: [https://www.postgresqltutorial.com/install-postgresql/](https://www.postgresqltutorial.com/install-postgresql/)
+1. Follow this installation tutorial: [https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html#windows-installation-simple](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html#windows-installation-simple)
-2. Open up the psql terminal, and run the following command.
+2. Open up the mysql terminal, and run the following command.
 3.  ```
     CREATE DATABASE fair_districts;
     ```